 A new device, known as a cytosponge, is being researched and developed.
 This consists of a capsule which a patient will be able to swallow at a GP's surgery.
 The doctor will then be able to pull the device back, using a string, and send it off to a lab for analysis.
 This device is not yet in use, but might be in the future.

-The Barrett's Oesophagus Campaign maintains a registry of recorded Barrett's Oesophagus cases - the UK National Barrett's Oesophagus Registry (UKBOR) - and is a good source of further information.
+Barrett's Oesophagus UK maintains a registry of recorded Barrett's Oesophagus cases - the UK National Barrett's Oesophagus Registry (UKBOR) - and is a good source of further information.

 More about Barrett's Oesophagus